hpe-dev-incubator/hpe-dev-portal/content/blog/mapr-for-predictive-maintenance.md

 ## References for Machine Learning techniques for Predictive Maintenance

 This tutorial focuses on data engineering - i.e. getting data in the right format and in the right place in order to take advantage of machine learning (ML) for predictive maintenance applications.
 The details of ML are beyond the scope of this tutorial but to better understand ML techniques commonly used for predictive maintenance, check out the provided Jupyter notebook for [LSTM predictions for About To Fail](https://github.com/mapr-demos/predictive-maintenance/blob/master/notebooks/jupyter/LSTM%20For%20Predictive%20Maintenance-ian01.ipynb).
-This notebook not only talks about how to use LSTM but also how to generate a sample dataset with [logsynth](https://github.com/tdunning/log-synth) that resembles what you might see in a real factory.
+This notebook not only talks about how to use Long Short Term Memory (LSTM) but also how to generate a sample dataset with [logsynth](https://github.com/tdunning/log-synth) that resembles what you might see in a real factory.
 This notebook is great because it explains how to experiment with LSTMs entirely on your laptop.

 <img src="https://raw.githubusercontent.com/mapr-demos/predictive-maintenance/master/images/lstm-about_to_fail-50.png?raw=true" width="100%" alt="LSTM About To Fail prediction">